panaitescu-paul/Simple-Producer-And-Consumer-NodeJS-RabbitMQ-2020/README.md

-# RabbitMQ---Consumer-and-Producer
+# Simple Producer and Consumer - NodeJS, RabbitMQ - 2020

-RabbitMQ - Consumer and Producer
+Message Oriented Architecture using a Producer and Consumer